Everything Bissell Centre does is grounded in its vision of eliminating poverty.

 Our Strategy

-Bissell Centre follows six strategies that provide a clear path to enhance and expand our poverty elimination efforts.
-The first three strategies address our programs, services and advocacy efforts—what we do—and ensure that everything we do directly supports our mission and vision.
-The other three strategies refer to how we do what we do, and are focused on ensuring Bissell Centre achieves the highest standards of operational excellence.
+Bissell Centre follows four strategies that provide a clear path to enhance and expand our poverty elimination efforts.
+The strategies address what we do and how we it, and are focused on ensuring Bissell Centre achieves the highest standards of operational excellence.

 Although we are working towards a day where Bissell Centre is no longer required, the elimination of poverty in our community will be realized more quickly if our efforts are coordinated by a robust organization.